|Class of Instrument||All Classes (FX, Indicies and Commodities)|

 Overview of Best Execution requirement

-Hantec Markets Limited is authorised and regulated by the UK Financial Conduct Authority (FCA) and under the FCA rules, we are obliged to act in our clients’ best interests and, other than in certain circumstances described below, where we execute or arrange the execution of orders, we are required to take all sufficient steps to obtain the best possible result for our clients(known as delivering ‘’best execution’’) and to establish and implement an order execution policy and related procedures to allow us to do so.
+Hantec Markets Limited is authorized and regulated by the Financial Services Commission (“FSC”) and under the Code of Business Conduct issued by the FSC, we are obliged to act in our clients’ best interests and, other than in certain circumstances described below, where we execute or arrange the execution of orders, we are required to take all reasonable steps to obtain the best possible result for our clients(known as delivering ‘’best execution’’) and to establish and implement an order execution policy and related procedures to allow us to do so.

 We have internal policies and procedures governing how we will act when we execute orders for our clients.
 We continually strive to provide the best possible level of service to all of our clients.
 Consequently, our policies and procedures are under constant review and may be revised at any time without prior notice.